Chemex Coffee Brewing Guide - Background and Tutorial

 Boil the water in your pour-over kettle.
 If it has a built-in thermometer, you can rely on that to reach the necessary temperature, between 195-205 degrees Fahrenheit.
 If not, you’ll need to have a separate thermometer to check it.

 If you don’t have a way to confirm the degrees with any level of accuracy, you can do a very rough estimate.
 Keep in mind, I don’t recommend this, but it works in a pinch.
 Let the water come to a boil and then remove from the heat.
 Wait roughly 40 seconds and it should be about where it needs to be.

 While the water is heating up, let’s attend to the grounds.
 Open your bag of whole beans and load them into your conical burr grinder.
-Chemexes work best with a medium-to-coarse grind, but I’d recommend starting off coarser and moving to a finer grind if necessary.
+Chemexes work best with a medium-to-coarse grind, but we recommend starting off with a coarser setting and moving to a finer grind if necessary.

-Alright, once you have your grounds ready to go, leave them in the grinder for a hot minute.
+Alright, once you have your grounds ready to go, leave them in the grinder.
 Grab the slowly heating water and pour some through the Chemex empty filter.
 This is called pre-wetting, and it gets rid of any taste from the paper that could influence what ends up in your mug.

 As a bonus, it also heats up the Chemex a bit, readying it for the headliner of this show: the brew.
 Discard this water and let’s get on to the main event!

 Layer the grounds inside the filter and give the Chemex a little bit of a shake to even them out, creating a nice, flat surface.
 This is where the kitchen scale comes in handy — slide it right underneath the Chemex and zero it out.